AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

 In Swift, closures capture the variables they reference: variables declared outside of the closure but that you use inside the closure are retained by the closure by default, to ensure they are still alive when the closure is executed.

+But let's see that in action.

-For the rest of this article, let's define a simplistic `Pokemon` example class:
+For the rest of this article, we'll define a simplistic `Pokemon` example class:

 ```swift
 class Pokemon: CustomDebugStringConvertible {